 Languages: German, English

-Duration: Thematic guided tour: about 4 hours, Study day: about 7 hours (including lunch break)
+Duration: Thematic guided tour: 4 hours, Study day: 6 hours (including lunch break)

 for your visit

 Opening hours daily from 9 AM to 5 PM, admission free.

 We recommend visiting the memorial site from September to March, if possible, as visitor numbers are extremely high from April to July.

 - by public transport from Munich (S2 Dachau / Petershausen / Altomünster, about 20 min from Munich central station to Dachau).
 For further information, please click here.

 - in Dachau by bus 726 (direction “Saubachsiedlung”) to the Concentration Camp Memorial Site (about 10 min)

 - or by car/coach